Antoine Marie François Montalan

-Antoine Marie François Montalan (Lyon, 19 March 1767 — Paris, 22 March 1818) was a French Navy officer active during the French Revolutionary Wars and the Napoleonic wars.
+Captain Antoine Marie François Montalan (19 March 1767 – 22 March 1818) was a French Navy officer who served in the French Revolutionary and Napoleonic Wars.

-Career

 Early life

 Montalan was born to Marguerite Gastaldy and Jean-François Montalan, an industrialist of Lyon, on 19 March 1767.
-He started sailing in the French East India Company in 1787 as a volunteer.
+He started sailing in the Compagnie de Calonne in 1787 as a volunteer.
 By 1792, Montalan has risen to the rank of Second Captain in the merchant navy.

 French Revolutionary Wars

 On 12 February 1792, Montalan joined the Navy as an enseigne de vaisseau non entretenu (junior ensign), serving on the corvette Vanneau and later on the frigate Résolue.

-In 1793, he was promoted to Lieutenant.
+In 1793, he was promoted to lieutenant.
 He was appointed to Galathée from November 1793 to March 1794, and then on Sans Pareil.
 On 19 March 1794, Montalan received his first command, the corvette Tourterelle.
 On 15 May 1795, Tourterelle met the British frigate Lively, and struck after a four-hour battle.
 Montalan subsequently underwent a court-martial or the loss of his ship, and was unanimously acquitted on 20 May 1796.